belalgamal46/CC-Global-Summit-2015-capstone-project/README.md

 ## Credits

 - The original design ideal by [Cindy Shin in Behance](https://www.behance.net/adagio07)
-- Project from [Microverse](https://bit.ly/MicroverseTN) html & css module.

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/AdnanOlarmmi/Technopreneur/issues).
+Feel free to check the [issues page](https://github.com/belalgamal46/CC-Global-Summit-2015-capstone-project/issues).

 ## Show your support